If you test positive and live in a residence hall

 - You will receive information that includes the isolation process, a packing list and instructions to move from your residence hall to our isolation spaces.

-- Your Residence Hall Coordinator will be notified that you have a COVID-19 related situation that requires you to isolate, and they will be provided with information that can be helpful to you and your peers around you.
+- Your Resident Director will be notified that you have a COVID-19 related situation that requires you to isolate, and they will be provided with information that can be helpful to you and your peers around you.

 - You will receive a phone call from a Housing and Residence Life representative to identify any special needs or accommodations you may need during your isolation period.
 They will also confirm with you a pick-up time for you and your belongings to be transported to our isolation spaces.